 I have a huge guide for backyard composting, but what if you don’t have a backyard?
 Can you still compost?
 Of course you can!

-If there's only one thing you take away from this blog, I want you to understand the power of composting.
-Composting is the most effective zero waste tool in the tool belt.
+If there’s only one thing you take away from this blog, I want you to understand the power of composting.
+Composting is the most effective tools in the zero waste tool belt.

-Think of all the good we can do just by removing organics out of our landfills!
-There's this misconception that compost is stinky, but it only smells when it's mixed with non-organics like plastic.
+Think of all the good we can do just by removing organics out of our landfills.

 There are several tutorials online where you can make your own compost bin or you can buy a worm bin.
 I have a worm bin 360 that I really liked!
 I unfortunately kept my worm bin outside and sent 1,000 worms to worm heaven. *May they rest in peace*